INTERVIEW BY ARTO LEHTINEN AND MARKO SYRJALA

 I don’t.
-I mean, number one I have a better band and I have nothing but talent and everything going right and the show is the best show we’ve ever done.
+I mean, number one, I have a better band, and I have nothing but talent and everything going right, and the show is the best show we’ve ever done.
 And if you have those things and you are traveling, the fun is there, because I have always had guitar players that we never really liked.
-They went there way and we went our way personality wise.
-Talent wise I have always talented guitar players but personality wise it has never been right.
+They went their way, and we went our way personality wise.
+Talent-wise I have always talented guitar players, but personality-wise, it has never been right.
 But this here, we have so much fun.
-The old days was arguments backstage before we went on and arguments after we went on, firing someone halfway through a tour.
+The old days were arguments backstage before we went on and arguments after we went on, firing someone halfway through a tour.
 It was just a nightmare.
-But I guess some of the early mayhem we had – the first time we went to Japan we had seven limos waiting for us outside the airport with tons of kids and we had to run to get in our limos and they were beating on the doors and everything.
-That kind of things don’t do happen anymore for too many people but that kind of things are just so beyond your thinking.
-We have been mobbed in different areas and those kinds of things and that was just outrageous.
+But I guess some of the early mayhem we had – the first time we went to Japan, we had seven limos waiting for us outside the airport with tons of kids, and we had to run to get in our limos, and they were beating on the doors and everything.
+That kind of thing doesn’t happen anymore for too many people, but that kind of thing is beyond your thinking.
+We have been mobbed in different areas, and those kinds of things, and that was just outrageous.
 And we used to do the huge, really big in-stores where you would have 1000 kids coming in, and those things were fun too.
 You would spend all day signing or at least two or three hours or whatever.
-Those are the organized things.
-We just played the Hellfest and they had the press room.
-And it was a giant press room filled with press and I did six hours of press there, but it was not like the old days where they had it completely organized and you had your publicist walk you around and it was all done really professionally.
+Those are organized things.
+We just played the Hellfest, and they had the press room.
+And it was a giant press room filled with press, and I did six hours of press there, but it was not like the old days where they had it completely organized, and you had your publicist walk you around, and it was all done professionally.
 This was so loose.
 I liked the organization better.
 It flowed better.
-But it was still fun and I still had a good time, it’s just different now.
+But it was still fun, and I still had a good time.
+It’s just different now.

 He mixed GIVE ‘EM THE AXE EP.

-Okay and now he is working with Christina Aguilera.
-It’s funny how things do change during the years.
+Okay, and now he is working with Christina Aguilera.
+It’s funny how things do change over the years.

 I know.
 He’s a big name in the business now.
-He worked his way up from the bowels of heavy metal into pop music and that’s where all the big money is.
+He worked his way up from the bowels of heavy metal into pop music, and that’s where all big money is.
 But you know if you are good with something you can do it with any kind of music.
 We are looking for a producer right now that can do that, that can do anything.
-Usually you get the heavy metal engineers who want to become a producer and they only know one way of doing it and its old school but I want someone who can do anything.
+Usually, you get the heavy metal engineers who want to become a producer, and they only know one way of doing it, and it’s old school, but I want someone who can do anything.

-I mean at one point no one wanted us and they signed us and then we got to a point where we were signed and other labels wanted us but we were kind of in the middle of things and then the industry collapsed, so we have never known another world.
+I mean, at one point, no one wanted us, and they signed us, and then we got to a point where we were signed, and other labels wanted us, but we were kind of in the middle of things, and then the industry collapsed, so we have never known another world.
 We have never known a big label world.
-We have never known in a big money world, we have always had to improvise doing everything we’ve done.
-So we’ve learned how to do this with low budgets, but it would be nice to do it with the big budgets.
+We have never known in a big-money world.
+We have always had to improvise doing everything we’ve done.
+So we’ve learned how to do this with low budgets, but it would be nice to do it with big budgets.

 Yeah, Brian Slagel just wasn’t interested in it.
-One time we were in a limo going to some concert and all of us were partying and this new band Poison was playing at Troubadour and they were starting to get people there.
-And I said that band is going to be huge, and he put out his hand and said they are going to be nothing, I guarantee you they are going to be nothing.
+One time we were in a limo going to some concert and all of us were partying, and this new band Poison was playing at Troubadour, and they were starting to get people there.
+And I said that band will be huge, and he put out his hand and said they will be nothing.
+I guarantee you they are going to be nothing.
 And I said I guarantee you they will be huge.
-You go to the Troubadour and it is 99.9% women.
+You go to the Troubadour, and it is 99.9% of women.
 Wherever the women go, the men go.
-So now you are getting the double following here and of course I was right and they went on to sell 20 million records or something.
+Now you are getting the double following here, and of course, I was right, and they went on to sell 20 million records or something.
 He never really liked the glam thing.
-But oddly enough he grew up in the glitter rock scene, the kind of gutter version of glam which was KISS and The Dolls and David Bowie from the Ziggy Star era and all that.
-So he kind of grew up on that, so it is weird that he never liked any of the glam stuff.
+But oddly enough, he grew up in the glitter rock scene, the kind of gutter version of glam, which was KISS and The Dolls and David Bowie from the Ziggy Star era and all that.
+So he kind of grew up on that, so, weirdly, he never liked any of the glam stuff.
 But I understood it.

-We played with Slayer before they even had an album out and we had an album out.
+We played with Slayer before they even had an album out, and we had an album out.
 I didn’t know the thrash music scene.
-I saw Metallica one time and there were four people there.
-No one got it and no one understood the thrash movement at that time.
-And when Slayer played no one cared.
-And then when it started picking up steam I saw them and I started hearing about all the thrash movement and all these other bands started to happen.
-We went to the country club one time and there was a beehive.
-I had gone to punk shows before where they beat each other up and stuff, but I never saw the organized pit.
+I saw Metallica one time, and there were four people there.
+No one got it, and no one understood the thrash movement at that time.
+And when Slayer played, no one cared.
+And then when it started picking up steam, I saw them, and I started hearing about all the thrash movement, and all these other bands started to happen.
+We went to the country club one time, and there was a beehive.
+I had gone to punk shows before they beat each other up and stuff, but I never saw the organized pit.
 And I saw that as power, that is massive power right there.
 And it went on to become huge, of course, but that was in the early stages of thrash music.
-You know, at that time there was no categorized thing, because everyone was trying to get THAT slot and get to playing in front of anyone.
-We started at the Troubadour when they had tables and chairs so it was a sit down thing.
-Two years before us it was Elton John on the piano or somebody playing acoustic guitar.
-So they didn’t know what was happening, we didn’t know what was happening.
+At that time, there was no categorized thing because everyone was trying to get THAT slot and get to playing in front of anyone.
+We started at the Troubadour when they had tables and chairs, so it was a sit-down thing.
+Two years before us, it was Elton John on the piano or somebody playing acoustic guitar.
+So they didn’t know what was happening.
+We didn’t know what was happening.
 It was the birth of metal, in L.A anyway.
-I think in London they were already playing in the pubs and they kind of understood what was going on.
-That was already established in those little tiny pubs, but in LA it wasn’t established yet.
+In London, they were already playing in the pubs and kind of understood what was going on.
+That was already established in those little tiny pubs, but it wasn’t established yet in LA.
 It was just a new thing.

 Our time is running out, but we have to ask about your live shows.
-Have you ever tried to bring some new technical advances in your show?
+Have you ever tried to bring some new technological advances to your show?

-Yeah, we actually had a long conversation on the way here of doing a full upgrade of everything.
+Yeah, we had a long conversation on the way here about doing a full upgrade of everything.
 We are going to take the time between Hellfest and when we end this tour and do those massive upgrades.
-We have been talking about it for a long time, but when you do these runs, here with no crew and a skeleton crew and trying to re-establish ourselves and re-introduce ourselves to a new audience, and a younger audience, and the older audience, we are blending the whole thing, but we also want to keep the show going to the next level.
-We have kind of pushed it as far as we could push it right now with what we have to work with, so now it is time to start upgrading.
-We have talked about upgrades for the last couple of years now and we are going to do some ones that we can absolutely do right away when we get back.
-And then hopefully we will really take it up a few notches before we get into the summer festivals.
+We have been talking about it for a long time, but when you do these runs, here with no crew and a skeleton crew and trying to re-establish ourselves and re-introduce ourselves to a new audience.
+With a younger audience, and the older audience, we are blending the whole thing, but we also want to keep the show going to the next level.
+We have pushed it as far as we could push it right now with what we have to work with, so now it is time to start upgrading.
+We have talked about upgrades for the last couple of years now, and we are going to do some ones that we can absolutely do right away when we get back.
+And then, hopefully, we will take it up a few notches before we get into the summer festivals.

 That’s good to hear.
 One more question.
 When can we expect to see a book of your life?

 (Laughter) I keep getting asked that.
-I want to do it, and I started doing something a long time ago and I started writing about Gene Simmons and all these different things that happened to me and I thought this is going to take forever so I just kind of got tired of it.
+I want to do it, and I started doing something a long time ago, and I started writing about Gene Simmons and all these different things that happened to me, and I thought this is going to take forever, so I just kind of got tired of it.
 Much later, I will wait until I’m at the peak of something.
 But yeah, it’s just endless.
 Trying to write it yourself would just be killer.
-I would probably write it with somebody and just tell them the story and they can write it because if I wrote it myself you are just tearing down every detail of it and it becomes fun, I guess, but I don’t know.
+I would probably write it with somebody and just tell them the story, and they can write it because if I wrote it myself, you are just tearing down every detail of it, and it becomes fun, I guess, but I don’t know.
 We will see what happens.
-I definitely want to write it and it will be interesting I think.
+I definitely want to write it, and it will be interesting, I think.
 All the adventures we have been on in 30 years.
-We have got the 30 year anniversary coming up, so it’s going to be interesting.
+We have got the 30th anniversary coming up, so it’s going to be interesting.

 We thank you for your time.